I have a soft spot for the MVT-7000.

 A piece has broken free from the battery terminal area right in the corner of the casing in this example but not so easy to repair as the user did not refit the battery cover and use an elastic band to secure it immediately.
 This may have stopped things getting much worse.

 Instead, they carried on using it and the good old MVT-7000 soldiered on and on for its owner not even breaking a sweat getting dragged around every weekend to the next spotting venue on the list rain or shine, and a fair bit of travel for some overseas spotting thrown in for good measure.The case has lost rigidity at its weakest point and constant flexing/twisting of the radio in use, hot and cold weathers out in the field has caused stress fractures starting at the side of the unit going all the way along the front of the radio following a very easy path of “least resistance” (the speaker grille slots)…With no spare case mouldings available from Yupiteru (all stocks were exhausted some 15 years ago), A truly daunting prospect to even think about repairing.
 A radio that still works perfectly well believe it or not but after 30 years of loyal service, a piece of Yupiteru history is self-destructing right in front of us..Too good for the donor scrap parts bin, too bad to pass on to a new owner, I use it for bench testing only now and it will be with me until it finally gives up the ghost.
-What a sorry sight .
+What a sorry sight this is ! .

 On to the repair.